ICanBoogie/Routing/README.md

 The following example demonstrates how an action controller can be used to display a contact form, handle its submission, and redirect the user to a _success_ page.
-The action invoked inside the controller is defined after the '#' character.
+The action invoked inside the controller is defined after the "#" character.
+The action may as well be defined using the `action` key.

 ```php
 <?php